 Composition of the Board

 The Board currently comprises of three Directors.
 The names, qualifications and relevant experience of each Director are set out on Board of Directors page.

 Under the Company's Constitution, the minimum number of Directors is three.
 At each Annual General Meeting of the Company one third of the Directors (excluding the Managing Director) must retire, with Directors returning by rotation based on the date of their appointment.
 Directors resigning by rotation may offer themselves for re-election.

 The Company strives to have a majority of independent directors but acknowledges that because of the size of the Company and its present stage of development this may not be possible for the foreseeable future.

-Currently the Company has two Independent Directors, namely Christopher L Roberts and Dr Wanda B Mackinnon.
+Currently the Company has one Independent Director, namely Dr Wanda B Mackinnon.

 When determining whether a Non Executive Director is independent the director must not fail any of the following materiality thresholds:

 - less than 10% of company shares are held by the director and any entity or individual directly or indirectly associated with the director;

 - no sales are made to or purchases made from any entity or individual directly or indirectly associated with the director; and

 - none of the directors' income or the income of an individual or entity directly or indirectly associated with the director is derived from a contract with any member of the economic entity other than income derived as a director of the entity or in the form of consulting fees.